Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: Introduction

 In this paper, we consider the modified gravity model $f(R)=R+\alpha R^2 + \beta R^2 \ln R/\mu^2$ in the Jordan frame.
 This functional form originates from considering one-loop vacuum fluctuations for a scalar field coupled to an electromagnetic field living in a de-Sitter spacetime \cite{Shore1980}.
 This functional form nearly corresponds to a Robertson-Walker spacetime (with varying curvature) upto a good approximation for $\alpha\gg\beta$ \cite{Vilenkin1985}.
 Following Starobinsky \cite{Starobinsky1984}, we implement particle creation via spontaneous decay of the scalaron field.
 Moreover, we employ the Heisenberg uncertainty principle to estimate the maximum number of particles that can be created in the configuration space of the Universe.
 We find that the energy available in the scalaron field is sufficient to completely populate the configuration space in the inflationary and reheating regimes, giving rise to an approximately constant rate of energy source in these phases.
-It turns out that the reheating phase ends when the Hubble rate approaches the decay rate of the scalaron field.
+The reheating phase ends when the energy available in the scalaron field is insufficient to completely populate the configuration space.

 Our present formulation leads to a well-defined preheating stage where the created particles cannot attain thermal equilibrium as their collision rate, determined by their mean free path, lags behind the Hubble rate.
 When these two rates equalize, transition to a thermilization regime occurs.
 In subsequent times, the particles attain thermal equilibrium as their collision rate exceeds the Hubble rate.